ConnyFan123/ConnyFan123/README.md

 - Used SQL + BI workflows to extract DSP performance data and turn it into audience insights and optimization actions.
 - Developed a playbook on client pain points and KPIs, converting analysis into operational guidelines for targeting and measurement.

-**PM-style takeaway:** good reporting is “diagnose → decide → do,” not just “summarize.”
+**Takeaway:** good reporting is “diagnose → decide → do,” not just “summarize.”

 ---

-## Selected projects (written like mini case studies)
+## Selected projects

 ### Elo Merchant Category Recommendation Audit (Kaggle / Independent Research)
 **Goal:** stress-test a high-performing model and understand *where* it fails, not just overall score.